Israeli public diplomacy in the Gaza war: Al Jazeera English response

 Al Jazeera English produced their own video covering the October 7 attacks.
 The documentary condemned the proven attacks on civilians, such as the mass shooting at the Nova music festival, grenades thrown into air raid shelters, and the taking of civilian hostages, while also criticizing Israel's public diplomacy, particularly ZAKA for ignoring crimes with indisputable evidence, and instead "focusing on the crimes that Hamas didn't commit".

 Hostage proof of life videos

 One counter narrative from some Israelis was that several families released photos and videos to the media that were published by the Palestinian militant groups.

+Hamas.com

+In November 2023, Israeli social media accounts shared hamas.com, a website with videos and pictures of the October 7 attacks released by the IDF that was claimed to be created by Hamas.
+Fact-checking website Misbar reported that Hamas had confirmed on Telegram that its official website is hamas.ps.

 "Do you condemn Hamas?"

 It became a common question in both Israeli and international media to ask for condemnation of Hamas and the October 7 attacks.
 Pro-Palestinian activists described the question to The Forward as a tactic to start the narrative on October 7, omitting the events of preceding years, and is "meant to shut down discussion".
 Mondoweiss writer James Ray suggested that it "muddles" expressions of solidarity and is meant to obscure what they call a "colonial context" of the events.

 Governments, corporations, and public figures from around the world have issued condemnations.
 The Yale School of Management's Chief Executive Leadership Institute published a "List of Companies That Have Condemned Hamas' Terrorist Attack on Israel", including over 200 companies, mostly from the North America and Europe.
 Around half of the list was German, including Volkswagen and Bayer, among others.
 In October 2023, more than 100 leading German corporations jointly released a statement in major newspapers condemning the attack.

 ISIS have previously condemned Hamas, viewing them as apostates.
 In September 2024 Israeli newspaper Israel Hayom said that ISIS had condemned Hamas, based on their statement that "The Palestinians are being sacrificed for Iran", though Hamas was not mentioned by name.
 Israeli leaders have regularly equated Hamas with ISIS, a conflation that has been described by subject matter expert Monica Marks as an attempt to "muffle criticism of the country's treatment of Palestinians".